Our use of Cookies

 Further information relating to ATS can be found at GOV.UK or by contacting: APHAHMIATSapproval@apha.gov.uk

-*SMS – Specific Marketing Standards (products covered by these are apples, pears, grapes, kiwifruit, citrus, peaches and nectarines, strawberries, Tomatoes, lettuce and sweet peppers).
+*SMS – Specific Marketing Standards (products covered by these are apples, pears, grapes, kiwifruit, citrus, peaches and nectarines, strawberries, tomatoes, lettuce and sweet peppers).

 **GMS – General Marketing Standard (this covers most other fruit and vegetables).